max-hill/math-307/index.md

  2025-09-19  | [lecture-11](lectures/lecture-notes-by-day/lecture-11.pdf)      | What are the essential properties of vectors?
  2025-09-22  | [lecture-12](lectures/lecture-notes-by-day/lecture-12.pdf)      | What is a vector space?
  2025-09-24  | [lecture-13](lectures/lecture-notes-by-day/lecture-13.pdf)      | What do linear subspaces look like?
+ 2025-09-26  | [lecture-14](lectures/lecture-notes-by-day/lecture-14.pdf)      | How do we build a linear subspace from a set of vectors?